 Two Most Important Question Asked about Prenatal Nutrition

-A) Gaining too much weight or too less weight can increase the number of complications and health problems during pregnancy.
+A) Gaining too much weight or too little weight can increase the number of complications and health problems during pregnancy.
 Complications like Gestational Diabetes can increase the risk of having a large baby.
 And, the baby born with a diabetic mother needs extra care after birth.
 Therefore, it’s important for pregnant women to eat healthily and maintain their weight during full pregnancy.
 You should give lots of focus on prenatal nutrition.

 Just like Diabetes, Pre-Eclampsia usually begins after 20 weeks of pregnancy, and it’s due to a rise in blood pressure.
-Its again important to eat healthily and maintain your weight to avoid high blood pressure, otherwise it can lead to serious complications for you and baby.
+Its again important to eat healthily and maintain your weight to avoid high blood pressure, otherwise it can lead to serious complications for you and your baby.